Economic Shocks, Opportunity Costs, and the Supply of Politicians: Effects of Job Loss on Political Entry

 \textbf{Local incumbency.}\quad Next, we examine whether individuals punish the party of the local incumbent government after being laid off.
 Retrospective voting has been widely documented to rationalize the behavior of voters following economic shocks.
 In particular, individuals may blame incumbent politicians for local economic policies that result in mass layoffs, or for insufficient support policies that mitigate economic hardship after a layoff \citep[e.g.,][]{Tilley2018, Ahlquist2020}.
 In columns (5) and (6) of Table \ref{tab:hetero_party}, we compare the effects for the party of the elected mayor in each individual's municipality before the layoff in 2008 and all other non-incumbent parties.
 The results show that job loss leads to increased participation in both incumbent and non-incumbent parties.
 Relative to the control mean, the effects are considerably stronger for incumbent parties, with an increase of 24.0\% in the probability of being affiliated with the party of the incumbent and an increase of 43.7\% in the likelihood of running for office in the party of the incumbent (as opposed to 11.6\% and 16.7\% in non-incumbent parties).
 The results do not support incumbent punishment as a main driver of our results.
+Instead, running under the incumbent party may raise the likelihood of electoral success, thereby increasing the expected benefits of participation (consistent with our theoretical framework in Section \ref{sec:background_theory}).